This tutorial was updated on 9 Jun, 2019 for Xcode 10.2.

 You should now see a set of constraint lines in blue.
 If you expand the Constraints option in the document outline view, you will find two new constraints for the button.
 These constraints ensure the button is always positioned at the center of the view.
 Alternatively, you can view these constraints in the Size inspector.

 <strong>Quick note:</strong> When your view layout is being configured correctly and there is no ambiguity, the constraint lines are in blue.

 Okay, you’re ready to test the app.
 You can click the Run button to launch the app on iPhone 7/8 Plus (or iPhone SE).
 Alternatively, just switch to another device or change the device’s orientation by using the configuration bar to verify the layout.
 The button should be centered perfectly, regardless of screen size and orientation.

 The layout constraints that we have just set are perfect.
 But that is not always the case.
 Xcode is intelligent enough to detect any constraint issues.

-Try to drag the Hello World button to the lower-left part of the screen.
-Xcode immediately detects some layout issues and the corresponding constraint lines turns orange that indicates a misplaced item.
+Now, try to drag the Hello World button to the lower-left part of the screen.
+Xcode immediately detects some layout issues and the corresponding constraint lines turn orange that indicates a misplaced item.

 When there is any layout issue, the Document Outline view displays a disclosure arrow (red/orange).
 Now click the disclosure arrow to see a list of the issues.
-Interface Builder is smart enough to resolve the layout issues for us.
+For layout issues like this one, Interface Builder is smart enough to resolve the layout issues for us.
 Click the indicator icon next to the issue and a pop-over shows you a number of solutions.
-In this case, select the “Update Frame” option and click “Fix Misplacement” button.
+In this case, select the “Update frames” option and click “Fix Misplacement” button.
 The button will then be moved to the center of the view.

 This layout issue was triggered manually.
 I just wanted to demonstrate how to find the issues and fix them.
 As you go through the exercises in the later chapters, you will probably face a similar layout issue.
 You should know how to resolve layout issues easily and quickly.